 O Passado e o Presente3 The title of the third film by Oliveira.

-So what kind of History Lessons is it that the directors bring to mind?5 History Lessons (Geschichtsunterricht1972) was Straub’s second film in colour) During an actual lesson, Maria compares Brazil to the Roman empire, saying that the latter went from republic to empire while Brazil went from empire to republic.
+5So, what kind of History Lessons do the directors bring to mind?
+History Lessons (Geschichtsunterricht1972) was Straub’s second film in colour) During an actual lesson, Maria compares Brazil to the Roman empire, saying that the latter went from republic to empire while Brazil went from empire to republic.
 The following sequence shows her reading a letter she sends to her mother.
-If one would like to stretch for references (as I always seem to do) the scene could be juxtaposed with Oliveira’s La Lettre (1999) sequence where a nun reads a letter from Madame de Clèves.
+If one would like to stretch for references (as I always seem to do), the scene could be juxtaposed with Oliveira’s La Lettre (1999) sequence, where a nun reads a letter from Madame de Clèves.
 Leonor Silveira plays the nun in question.
 The scenes are set 100 years apart.
 The films are not that similar in other regards.